-- Loggerhead turtles are so named because of their very large heads.
+- Loggerhead turtles are named because of their very large heads.

-- Female loggerheads begin laying eggs around the age of 20 years.
+- Females begin laying eggs around the age of 20 years.

-- Each nest contains an average of 100 eggs.
+- Nests contain an average of 100 eggs.